-Warren Buffett, writing in his 1987 annual letter to shareholders:
+Warren Buffett, writing in his 1987 letter to Berkshire Hathaway shareholders:

 Ben Graham, my friend and teacher, long ago described the mental attitude toward market fluctuations that I believe to be most conducive to investment success.
 He said that you should imagine market quotations as coming from a remarkably accommodating fellow named Mr. Market who is your partner in a private business.
 Without fail, Mr. Market appears daily and names a price at which he will either buy your interest or sell you his.